rebeccaacioadea/project-2/README.md

 During this project, we spent most time working on separate components, hence more than one component at a time, we were faced with so many errors and we didn’t know what was causing them, and on top of that every time I wanted to ‘console.log’ on chrome, my partner had to do it for me.
 The solution I came out with was, I copied the code for the components I was working on and commented out the code on my partner VS Code.
 I use my own VScode to write the code, and chrome to test that it works properly before inserting the code back to our project.

 ## Key learnings:
-By the end of this project, I had become more confident in using public API, accessing and manipulating information from an endpoint to build a React application
+By the end of this project, I had become more confident in using public API, accessing and manipulating information from an endpoint to build a React application.

 Throughout this project, I have learnt:

 1. Communication is vital when collaborating with others.
-2. Effectiveness of planning
+2. Effectiveness of planning.
-3. Importance of setting and meeting deadlines
+3. Importance of setting and meeting deadlines.
-4. Presentation skill as we had to demonstrate our demo
+4. Presentation skill as we had to demonstrate our demo.